ksy141/openmscg/docs/source/cgtop.rst

 CGTOP File Format
 =================

-Provide a Gromacs-style topology file for the CG system with filename 'top.in'.
-The bonding described in this file is the bonding that will be used to set up all bonded interaction potential basis sets.
+This file outlines Gromacs-style topology for CG systems, and is usually named 'top.in'.
+The topology described in this file is the bonding that will be used to set up all bonded basis sets.
 Bond types are automatically inferred from site types and cannot be specified any other way.

-Example inputs can be found in the subdirectory of the example directory.
+Example inputs can be found in a subdirectory of the example directory.
 The general format of the topology is outlined below::

     cgsites Ncg (* Ncg =Total number of coarse-grained sites)